Vonng/pigsty/docs/c-config.md

     10.10.10.13: {pg_seq: 3, pg_role: offline} # Instance-level variables can be specified here
 ```

-Pigsty configuration files follow the [**Ansible rules**](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_variables.html) in YAML format and use a single configuration file by default. default configuration file path is [`pigsty.yml`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml) in the root directory of the Pigsty source code.
+Pigsty configuration files follow the [**Ansible Rules**](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_variables.html) in YAML format and use a single configuration file by default. default configuration file path is [`pigsty.yml`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml) in the root directory of the Pigsty source code.
 The default configuration file is specified via `inventory = pigsty.yml` in [`ansible.cfg`](https://github.com/Vonng/pigsty/blob/master/ansible.cfg) in the same directory.
 You can specify additional configuration files with the `-i <config_path>` parameter when executing any script.

 The configuration file needs to be used in conjunction with [**Ansible**](https://docs.ansible.com/).
 Ansible is a popular DevOps tool, but the average user does not need to know the specifics of Ansible.
 If you are proficient in Ansible, you can adapt the configuration file organization and structure according to Ansible's inventory organization rules: for example, use a discrete configuration file with separate cluster definition and variable definition files for each cluster.

 The content of the configuration file consists of two main parts.

-* [Infrastructure Config] (#infrastructure-config): defines or describes the infrastructure of the current environment, relatively constant
+* [Infrastructure Config](#infrastructure-config): defines or describes the infrastructure of the current environment, relatively constant
 * [Database Cluster Config](#database-cluster-config): defines the database clusters required by the user, added and modified as needed